Derkades/tahoe-pyfuse3/README.md

 usage: upload.py [-h] path api cap

 positional arguments:
-  path        Path to file or directory to upload api         HTTP REST API URL of a Tahoe-LAFS node cap         Tahoe directory capability where files should be uploaded to
+  path        Path to file or directory to upload.
+Like rsync, add a trailing slash to upload directory contents, no trailing slash to upload the directory itself. api         HTTP REST API URL of a Tahoe-LAFS node cap         Tahoe directory capability where files should be uploaded to